Bogotá, Colombia travel guide in 2022

 Bogotá by taxi

 Taxis are a very reliable and cheap way to get around Bogotá.
 In order to not get ripped off, always look at the sticker on the taxi which shows the day/nighttime fares.
 Also, you should ask the driver to switch on the meters if they haven’t already done so.
+For safety purposes, I recommend downloading the Cabify app (previously called Easy Taxi and Tappsi).
 Bottom line: taxis will seamlessly bring you where you need to be, without breaking the bank.

 Uber (don’t do it)

 When I arrived in Bogotá, I instinctively turned on my Uber app to find a ride into town.
 The app works perfectly and the rates are cheaper than taxis, but it turns out that Uber is actually illegal in Colombia.
-I read online forums where people got interrogated by police for taking them, so it’s not worth the risk to save just a couple of dollars.
+I read online forums where people got interrogated by police for taking them, so in my opinion, it’s not worth the risk to save just a couple of dollars.
+However, it is generally cheap and safe (many people ride Ubers in Colombia), so if you plan to do so, just be careful.

 Renting a car